 Secrets of Wise Investing Part 2

-In my last blog (Part 1 of Secrets of Wise Investing) I threw out some nuggets of information that I thought people should consider when investing their gold.
-In this blog, I'm going to tell you a little about the different types of investment choices you could make.
+In my last blog post (Part 1 of Secrets of Wise Investing) I threw out some nuggets of information that I thought people should consider when investing their gold.
+In this post I'm going to tell you a little about the different types of investment choices you could make.

 There are many types of assets a person could invest in - far too many for me to cover in this short space.
 In the main however, I have found the majority of people invest in cash, property, bonds and shares.
 In an attempt to help you decide what investment is appropriate for you, I have explained below a little about each class of asset.

 - Cash – Probably the greatest benefit cash bestows is liquidity.
 This means it's on hand and available whenever you need it.
 That's especially handy in emergency situations.
 The second biggest plus in putting your cash safely in the Bank is there's very little risk in losing your money.
 Sure a Bank can go bust but that's a pretty rare occurrence.

 - As we know, there is a relationship between risk and return hence whilst there's little risk to placing your gold in a Bank, the returns you'll receive on that deposit investment, tend to be minimal.
 In fact, money kept in a bank account usually provides one of the lowest returns of asset investment.
 This return can be so poor that over time, inflation can be greater than the return the cash actually produces.
 Eventually, the return can be eroded in its entirety.